darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 When mentoring other security analysts, I can never stress enough the importance of having your own KB.
 Think of it as *a space where you have control of how the information gets in and gets laid out*: an external HDD for your mind.
 However, your KB is more than just that, statically stored information on a HDD is not the best analogy.

-> **A KB is the place were you tell a story the way you understand it**.
+> **A KB is the place where you tell a story the way you understand it**.
 By elucidating the connections between the different bits and pieces of data you absorb on a daily basis, you will create [information](https://www.guru99.com/difference-information-data.html): **linked data with a context, a purpose and its own semantic field**.
 From simple links about cool tools or blog posts, to complex explanations of a particular topic, *a KB is a must if you want to be at the top of your game*.
 Nevertheless, finding a nice, simple, cost friendly (ideally **free**) and available way of achieving this is not an easy task.

 In the face of this problem, I've kept multiple types of KBs along the years: word documents, simple .txt, OneNote, privately hosted wikis, etc. The problem with these solutions is that they are either **not scalable** (simple documents), **not available** from everywhere (locally hosted), **not elegant** (wikis), **cumbersome** (OneNote), **not free** ([private ReadTheDocs](https://readthedocs.com/pricing/)), **not automation-friendly** (all of them), **not code friendly** (some of them).
 I needed a solution that complied with the following requirements:

 - **Markdown AND reStructuredText** friendly
-- **Programatic**, that is, allowing automation of some or all of the processes involved in producing documentation
+- **Programmatic**, that is, allowing automation of some or all of the processes involved in producing documentation
 - **Code friendly** (GitHub, GitLab)
 - **Graph friendly** (*I would like to be able to embed/display* [plotly-style](https://plot.ly/python/histograms/) *graphs created with my Jupyter Notebooks*)
 - **Secure**: 2FA